docsdevbr/symfony-doc-pt-br/best_practices.rst

 Unless you have two legitimately different authentication systems and users (e.g. form login for the main site and a token system for your API only), it's recommended to have only one firewall to keep things simple.

-Additionally, you should use the ``anonymous`` key under your firewall.
-If you require users to be logged in for different sections of your site, use the :doc:`access_control </security/access_control>` option.

 Use the ``auto`` Password Hasher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~